OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 Full HSTS adoption occurs when a host activates HSTS for itself and all its sub-domains.
 This is described in a paper called *Testing for Integrity Flaws in Web Sessions* by Stefano Calzavara, Alvise Rabitti, Alessio Ragazzo, and Michele Bugliesi.

+## Test Objectives

+- Analyze the authentication mechanism and its flow.
+- Force cookies and assess the impact.

 ## How to Test

 In this section we give an explanation of the testing strategy that will be shown in the next section.